TemitopeOladokun/Dog_app/README.md

 # Dog_app

-This is my Second project in Udacity's Deep Learning Nanodegree
+This is my Second project in Udacity's Deep Learning Nanodegree Project.